 OUT TOP PICKS FOR HOTELS

 Smart hotel boutique just in the center of town and close to shopping areas and attractions.
 Unique on its own with a 24-h open café with free snacks.
 The perfect playground.

 Address: C/ Elisabets 11 Tel: +34 933 426 280 firstname.lastname@example.org

 Located in a unique location close to the city bustling center and nature, with a decoration that reminds you of Sri Lanka, this boutique hotel has a yoga space The Garage run by Veronica Blume and host Brummell Kitchen, a fantastic option at the Barcelona culinary sky.
 Feel trendy and breath fresh.

-The hotel that captures the best of Barcelona local designers and top restaurateurs such as Satan Coffee and Mother which was featured in our best juiceries in town.
+The hotel that captures the best of Barcelona local designers and top restaurateurs such as Satan Coffee and Mother, a fantastic organic juicer in Barcelona.
 A blend of tastes.